staroski/staroski-architecture-tools/README.md

 java br.com.staroski.tools.analysis.ui.DispersionChartViewer metrics.csv
 ```

-The tool will read the [CSV file](metrics.csv), analyze the metrics, and generate a compoent displersion chart based on the provided metrics.
+The tool will read the [CSV file](metrics.csv), analyze the metrics, and generate a component dispersion chart based on the provided metrics.

 You should see something like that: